Friday, October 17, 2025

 Sunday, October 5, 2025

-Leaders lets be and act selfless like Christ--like servant leaders.
+A good decision.
+Leaders, lets be and act selfless like Christ--like servant leaders. (a life long study)

 Choose to take the high humble way by the Spirit.. even when some church leaders repeatedly opt for the low arrogant road in the completely opposite direction.
 Your flesly nature won't feel like it, but die to the worldly way.